Have you tried Yoga but found the stretching is too much? Need a different kind of class to de-stress, relax and meditate?

 Qigong is a Chinese art of “life energy cultivation”, or moving meditation, that incorporates breathing and movement to trigger a healing response by putting your body into parasympathetic (rest and healing) mode.

-Focus on controlling your breathing along with exercises that gently stretch, bend, twist, and turn your body to help increase energy levels, relieve stress, lower your blood pressure, detoxify, and allow your body to heal.
+Focus on using your breath along with exercises that gently stretch, bend, twist, and turn your body to help increase energy levels, relieve stress, lower your blood pressure, detoxify, and allow your body to heal.

-Qigong is estimated to be thousands of years old and is used for martial arts training (similar to Tai Chi), but it improves your balance and flexibility for any sport.
+Estimated to be thousands of years old, qigong is used for martial arts training (similar to Tai Chi), but it improves your balance and flexibility for any sport.
 It is good for young and old alike.

-When you come to a class you want to exaggerate your breath.
-Breathe in through your nose as if you are smelling the fresh air, and then breathe out of your mouth with a “shhhh” sound as if you are telling a child to quiet down.
+While doing the exercises, you want to exaggerate your breath.
+Breathe in through your nose as if you are smelling the fresh air, and then breathe out of your mouth with a soft “shhhh” sound as if you are telling a child to quiet down.

-You may hear the instructor breathing louder, but that is only to guide you; you want to keep your own breath fairly soft.
+You may hear the instructor breathing louder, but that is only to guide you; you want to keep your own breath fairly soft, with a few exceptions as noted.

-It is important to focus on your breath, and it can be helpful to use your imagination to visualize what each exercise is called.
+It is important to remember to breathe, and it can be helpful to use your imagination to visualize what each exercise is called.

 For example, “show your heart to the sky” or “holding the pearl”… you will find you can move further when the focus is taken off the “stretch”.